joshgerdes/jekyll-uno/_posts/2022-01-03-azure-active-directory-application-proxy-implementation.md

 ### Setup Password-based Single-Sign on

-Azure Application Proxy supports various [single ](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/application-proxy-config-sso-how-to){:target="_blank"} sign-on methods, including Kerberos SPN integration.
+Azure Application Proxy supports various [single](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/application-proxy-config-sso-how-to){:target="_blank"} sign-on methods, including Kerberos SPN integration.

 However, my Synology NAS uses standalone accounts, so I will set Password-based single sign-on, allowing the MyApps extension to store my credentials _(if you want single-sign-on using the password-based sign in, then every user will need to have this extension configured)_.